MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/letstatement.md

 ---
 # Let statement

-Use the `let` statement to set a variable name equal to a function or valid expression.
-When the variable appears thereafter, it represents the defined function or expression.
-The `let` statement can be used within a function or query.
-If the variable previously represented another value, for example in nested statements, the innermost `let` statement applies.
+Let statements bind names to expressions.
+For the rest of the scope, where the let statement appears, the name can be used to refer to its bound value.
+The let statement may be within a global scope or a function body scope.
+If that name was previously bound to another value, the "innermost" let statement binding is used.

-`Let` statements let you break up a potentially complex expression into multiple parts, each represented by a variable.
-The `let` statement can also be used to create user-defined functions and [views](schema-entities/views.md).
+Let statements improve modularity and reuse, since they let you break a potentially complex expression into multiple parts.
+Each part is bound to a name through the let statement, and together they compose the whole.
+They can also be used to create user-defined functions and views.
+The views are expressions over tables whose results look like a new table.

 > [!NOTE]
-> You must use a valid name for the `let` statement.
+> Names bound by let statements must be valid entity names.

-`Let` statements can include:
+Expressions bound by let statements can be:
 * Scalar types
 * Tabular types
-* User-defined functions
+* User-defined functions (lambdas)

 ## Syntax